Why Seniors and Their Caregivers Need Flu Shots

 Habits like these have helped keep Sunrise Assisted Living of Sacramento flu-free this season: “We are lucky because we keep the place clean and sanitized,” states Olga Buts, the facility’s Concierge.

-While some types of respite care need to be scheduled ahead of time, you may be able to arrange emergency respite care on short notice through A Place for Mom: (877) 369-9261.
+While some types of respite care need to be scheduled ahead of time, you may be able to arrange emergency respite care on short notice by contacting A Place for Mom: (866) 333-2174.

-Has this year’s flu season affected you?
-Have you ever arranged care for a loved one when you’ve come down with the flu?
+Have you ever arranged care for a parent or senior loved one when you’ve come down with the flu?
+Have you had the flu shot this year?
 Share your stories with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.